ylopez20/HW1/problem1.md

 * Boston-Marathon_2019

 ## What to have in your answer:
-* A file that has your program in it that can be compiled
+* A file that has your program in it that can be compiled.
+It should be named: <class name>.java
-* A seperate file with at least 5 test possible file names that you create
+* A seperate file with at least 5 test possible file names that you create.
 * A seperate file with the answers to the test cases you created (list the file name on one line and then the answer on the following line.)